patters-match/pceadvance/README.md

 - Sound: Off, no sound.
        On, low quality low CPU usage.
        On(Mixer), better quality more cpu usage.
-- TimerIRQ: Some games use the TimerIRQ to play sounds and music, by dissabling the timer you can make some games faster.
+- TimerIRQ: Some games use the TimerIRQ to play sounds and music, by disabling the timer you can make some games faster.
 - EWRAM speed: this changes the waitstate on EWRAM between 2 and 1, this can probably damage your GBA and definitly uses more power, little to no speedgain.
 Don't use!
 - Speed modes: L+START switches between throttled/unthrottled/slomo mode.
 - Sleep: START+SELECT wakes up from sleep mode (activated from menu or 5/10/30 minutes of inactivity)